reese159/LINE-TTS/README.md

 Note, the user should input weights summing to 1.0 to avoid warnings.

-Step 3, provide text input for summary/narration:
+Step 3, provide text input for summary/narration using the text box provided or uploadinga valid PDF:

 ![User_Flow_Recording_3-text_input](https://github.com/user-attachments/assets/52156dd4-82ae-4325-bf43-c2be7fba808c)